-Guide to overpaying your mortgage
+Guide to overpaying a mortgage

 Any overpayments you make will be credited to your mortgage account the same day, which will reduce the amount you owe straight away.
-And because interest on your mortgage is charged daily, your overpayment will reduce the amount of interest charged, straight away.
+And because interest on your mortgage is charged daily, your overpayment will reduce the amount of interest charged straight away.

 Try our overpayment calculator and see how much you could save.Overpayment calculator